flexibeast/s6-man-pages/README.md

 # Summary

-This repository aims to provide [mdoc(7)](https://man.openbsd.org/mdoc.7) versions of the HTML documentation for the [s6 supervision suite](http://skarnet.org/software/s6/).
+This repository provides [mdoc(7)](https://man.openbsd.org/mdoc.7) versions of the HTML documentation for the [s6 supervision suite](http://skarnet.org/software/s6/).

-It is currently a work in progress.

 Individual man pages can be produced with [mandoc(1)](https://man.openbsd.org/mandoc.1):